murffious/git-master-1/unstuck_og.md

 E. JavaScript - Common Errors Checklist for NOOBS
 F. General Libraries and Frameworks Troubleshooting Tips

-####### A. Write CLEAN code aka just don't write bugs
+##### A Write CLEAN code aka just don't write bugs
-- "Precursor to a BUG" Yeah I said it : Writing Cleaner More Efficient Maintainable Code  It has been said this is the key to squashing bugs in our code just don't' write bugs in the first place.
+"Precursor to a BUG" Yeah I said it : Writing Cleaner More Efficient Maintainable Code  It has been said this is the key to squashing bugs in our code just don't' write bugs in the first place.
 Much has been said about this as a precursor to debugging so that in the future you will have less bugs.
 It should be your goal to CARE about your code.
 Furthermore, many a job posting has the required skill of Write Cleaner Code and avoid bugs.
 It was said in a recent retrospective of a group of university bootcamp students that they wished they wished they had focused more on things like code style/conventions which would have led to less confusion which in this case is from a group working on the same project.
 To fully support this we read in "The Art of Readable Code” by Boswell&Foucher,  "The fundamental theorem of readability : code should be written to minimize the time it would take for someone else to understand it !"
 I paraphrase further advice from the book: Things you can do to improve your code: picking good names,(semantic meaningful names for variables, functions etc) writing good comments, formatting your code neatly (clean use of whitespace).

 Clean maintainable code - Coming from a non technical background where I thought everything should be automated and why are we using terminal not GUI etc for me especially writing well spaced code was so annoying and I was by habit a sloppy writer.
 2 spaces or 4 naming conventions for variables and functions. feed back from other cohorts is hat they wish they knew this stuff before Just start good habits early and be very CLEan in all your code I promise it will pay off. " write code for OTHERS to come then read it"
 DRY - if you ever fin yourself repeating code even twice you may need to refactor and generalize and do something better